 - We believe in providing the highest level of personal client services, and we take the time to get to know the stories of the people who walk through our door.

-We have had tremendous success securing major settlements and crash victims, including an $340,000 arbitration award for a man who sustained a TBI after an accident caused by a distracted driver.
+We have had tremendous success securing major settlements and crash victims, including an $340,000 arbitration award for a man who sustained a TBI after a car accident caused by a distracted driver.

 How Will an Attorney Help a Virginia Beach Distracted Driver Case?

-Distracted driving accident cases can become very complex, particularly when it comes to actually proving that the other driver was distracted behind the wheel.
-A vehicle accident lawyer in Virginia Beach can use their resources to uncover various types of evidence to prove a distraction, including:
+Distracted driving car accident cases can become very complex, particularly when it comes to actually proving that the other driver was distracted behind the wheel.
+A distracted driving accident lawyer in Virginia Beach can use their resources to uncover various types of evidence to prove a distraction, including: